lakshyaberia1/fossology-beginner-user-manual/restart-and-troubleshooting.md

 http://localhost:8081/repo

-Case 4: You want to restart only FOSSology (recommended fix) If scans fail or UI behaves incorrectly, restart FOSSology only.
+Case 4: You want to restart only FOSSology (recommended fix) If scans fail or the UI behaves incorrectly, restart FOSSology services only.

-This is SAFE and does not delete data.
+This is safe and does NOT delete data.

 bash
 Copy code